Youngermaster/My-Tutorials/README.md

 # My Tutorials

-This repository has some scripts that I'll use to teach people some concepts about different topics
+This repository has some scripts that I used to be able to teach people some concepts about different topics, but mainly in maths and programming.

 ## ⚠️ Warning

-**This isn't a well structured guide**, this repo contains *random* files I have used to teach.
+**This isn't a well structured guide**, this repo contains *random* files I have used to be able to teach more easily some concepts.